lpic2book/src/docs/lpic2.200.1.md

 `vmstat`, `netstat` and `iostat`.

-Problems reported by either users or reporting tools are often related to availability, either certain resources aren't available in an orderly fashion or not at all.
-Orderly fashion might be interpreted as "within an acceptable period of time" here.
-These kinds of issues are often reported because they are very noticeable for users, it affects their *user experience*.
+Problems reported by either users or reporting tools are often related to availability: either resources aren't available in an orderly fashion or are unavailable altogether.
+Orderly fashion may be interpreted as "within an acceptable period of time" here.
+These kinds of issues are often reported because they are easily noticeable to users&mdash;i.e., it affects the *user experience*.

-Examples of these kinds of issues might be certain files or (web) applications which aren't accessible or responding in a certain period of time.
-To adequately analyse the situation, it would be handy to have a *baseline* at hand which dictates what the "expected behaviour" should be.
-This baseline should be determined on a system which behaves properly, and a certain amount of threshold should be considered.
+Examples of these kinds of issues might be certain files or (web) applications which aren't accessible or responding within a reasonable period of time.
+To adequately analyse such a situation, it may be useful to establish a *baseline* which dictates the "expected behaviour" of the program.
+This baseline should be established on a properly behaving system, and providing a threshold should also be considered.

-If there is no baseline, the measurements themselves should be able to help determine the root cause of a resource related problem.
-If one of the resources mentioned above is at 100% of its capacity, the reason for the abnormal system behaviour should be easy to explain; finding the cause, however, takes a bit more effort.
+If there is no baseline, resource measurements themselves may help to determine the root cause of a resource-related problem.
+If one of the resources mentioned above is at 100% of its capacity, for example, the existence of abnormal system behaviour should be easy to explain;
+finding the precise *source* of the issue, however, may require a bit more effort.
 The utilities presented in the previous chapter should be be helpful here as well.

 Examples: